EnergySourceFeb 17, 2021

 Amid the haze of uncertainty wrought from coronavirus and oil market fallout, clean energy actors will not take a backseat as the world evolves.
 As the status quo dissolves before a global crisis, and fossil energy markets grow increasingly volatile, renewables and clean tech have an opportunity to chart a new path forward amid the recovery.

-Julia Pyper is vice president of communications and policy at GoodLeap.
+Julia Pyper is vice president of public affairs at GoodLeap.
 She previously worked as a contributing editor at Greentech Media where she covered the global clean energy transition, with a focus on renewable energy, electric mobility, grid edge technologies, and energy policymaking.
 She is a nonresident senior fellow at the Atlantic Council, as well as the host and producer of Political Climate, a bipartisan podcast on energy and environmental issues in America and around the world, presented by the University of Southern California Schwarzenegger Institute.

 Previously, Julia covered climate policy for E&E News in Washington, DC, and has conducted reporting several international projects, including in Haiti, Germany, Israel, India, and the Maldives.
 Her writing has also been published in HuffPost, Scientific American, and the New York Times.